The University of Tokyo

-What Happens after You Applied: The program committee will carefully evaluate the entire dossier of every application before making decision on admission and financial aid.
-Acceptance decisions will be announced early May to all applicants.
+What Happens after You Applied: The program committee will carefully evaluate the entire dossier of every application before making decision on admission and scholarship.
+Acceptance decisions will be announced two weeks after application deadline to all applicants.
 We will make the final decision whether to cancel the program on May 24.
-If we decided to continue with the program, accepted participants are required to make credit card payment of program fee to the University of Tokyo by May 21, 2018 (Mon.), 23:59 Japan Standard Time.
+If we decided to continue with the program, accepted participants are required to make credit card payment of program fee to the University of Tokyo by April 29, 2019 (Mon.), 23:59 Japan Standard Time.